eterlova/DAscripts/Transcriptomics/README.md

 $ awk '{ print $2" " $1}' CCAP_24out_map| sed '1 i\TXNAME\tGENEID' | sed 's/ /\t/g' > tx2gene_CCAP_24out.tsv
 </pre>

+Note: Evigene pipeline adds prefices to transcript names, so both the .tsv and map files have to be trimmed.
+In tx2gene file i need to be also replaced with t.

 the workflow of importing the TSV files for juniper, the script can be found in the DESeq2 directory:
 <pre style="color: silver; background: black;">